appliedgrg/flm/README.md

 ## Inputs
  1. Input raster: A high-resolution (pixel-size < 1m) canopy height model (CHM) raster image, preferably derived from high resolution LiDAR (>25 pts/m²), covering the area of interest.
  2. Input lines: A polyline feature class delineating the seismic lines in the area of interest, digitized at a large scale (1:5,000 to 1:20,000).
- 3. Optional: Polygon feature class delineating important landscape features which are distinct in terms of forest structure (eg.: wetland classes inventory according to ABMI, https://abmi.ca/)
+ 3. Optional: Polygon feature class delineating important landscape features which are distinct in terms of forest structure (eg.: wetland classes inventory according to [ABMI](https://abmi.ca/))

 ![ExampleArea](/Images/SLM_Example_Area.png)